How Did Hollywood Get Its Name?

 Neeson enjoyed his time there.
 Most of the film was shot in Dublin, not far north of Hollywood.
 The scene where Collins was murdered in an ambush was filmed in Hollywood village.

-So How Did Hollywood, California, Really Get Its Name?
+So How Did Hollywood Get Its Name (Hollywood, California, that is)?

 A local legend holds that it was a Matthew Guirke from the village who founded and named Hollywood in California.

 Matthew Guirke’s great-nephew Jim Guirke had been a postmaster and shopkeeper in Hollywood (the village).
 He and other history buffs in the area traced the story of Matthew-the-blacksmith to Hollywood, California.